 Commissions in progress include:

 - 12 Conversations with Thilo Heinzmann – a string quartet composed by 2015 Golden Globe winning and Oscar nominee composer Jóhann Jóhannsson, and inspired by conversations with Berlin based artist Thilo Heinzmann.
 London premiere on 16 April 2016, Berlin premiere later in 2016.

-- A contemplation for cello and voice – an art and musical composition collaboration between artists Pinar&Viola and cellist/composer Hildur Guðnadóttir.
+- Music for a space with no radio waves – an art and musical composition collaboration between artists Pinar&Viola and cellist/composer Hildur Guðnadóttir.
 The music will premiere in London on 16 April 2016, with Paris and Berlin performances later in 2016.

 - We are working on a Jazz and Poetry commission with the singer- songwriter Vesna Pisarović .Watch this space!